 Question: do the descendents of Ook owe ground rent to the descendents of Grog?
 Why should the descendents of Ook pay for the overpopulation of the descendents of Grog?

 The Jubilee Laws of Leviticus 25 solve the dilemma elegantly.
 Instead of giving each individual an equal share of the land, each family got an equal share at the time of the conquest of Canaan.
 From then on, individuals were entitled to their share of the family’s initial plot.
-Members of a family which overpopulated its lands had less natural rights to divide among themselves.
-They had to farm their lands intensively, or move to the city and get a job, or rent land from members of another family which had restrained its fecundity.
+A family which overpopulated its lands had less natural rights per capita.
+They had to farm their lands intensively, move to the city and get a job, or rent land from members of another family which had restrained its fecundity.

 Conversely, the family which did not overpopulate its lands reaped the benefits.
 They could engage in low-intensity agriculture, or even a bit of hunting and gathering.
 Or, they could rent out land to others.

-We in the United States live bigger than Western Europeans not just because of smaller government, but because we have more land and natural resources per capita.
-The plagues and wars which devastated the natives of this land left wide open spaces which are being filled more slowly than improving technology increases resource productivity.
-Elsewhere, the richest parts of the world filled up long ago, when technology growth was low, and now their inhabitants live in poverty (cf. Bangladesh, Viet Nam).
+We in the United States live bigger than Western Europeans not just because of our form of government, but because we have more land and natural resources per capita.
+The plagues and wars which devastated the natives of this land left wide open spaces which are being filled more slowly than improving technology are increasing resource productivity.
+Elsewhere, the richest parts of the world filled up long ago, when technology growth was low, and now their inhabitants live in poverty (cf. Bangladesh, India).

 In the past few decades Western Europeans have opted to have few children.
 As their population shrinks they too will be able to live in U.S. sized houses and maybe even drive U.S. sized cars.
 Well, they would be able to save that Western Europe is being flooded with immigrants, from cultures which have made different choices.
 The Western Europeans will not reap the benefits of their restraint unless they reign in immigration.

 Reigning in immigration is an ugly process: barbed wire and armed guards along borders, people risking their lives to get out of poverty, national IDs and surprise workplace searches.
 We might be able to control the tide immigrants to this country without such harsh measures.
 Suppose we replace our current system of progressive taxes and welfare with flatter taxes and a Citizens Dividend.
-For example, we could merge the income and FICA taxes into a 25% flat tax (and a possible surcharge on the super rich if the liberals in the audience insist on it).
+For example, we could merge the income and FICA taxes into a 25% flat tax (and a possible surcharge on the super rich if needed).
 This 25% tax would be on every income, no matter how small.
 However, every adult citizen would receive a dividend check independent of income.
 For the poor, it replaces welfare; for the not-so-poor it replaces the personal exemption and several deductions.

 Currently, the wealthy countries offer more in welfare services than poorer countries offer in available work.
 This introduces a steep economic gradient inducing people to risk their lives to cross borders.
-A Citizen’s Dividend instead of welfare benefits and graduated taxes would reduce nominal wages for low-skill jobs in wealthy countries while increasing the useable income of native low-skill workers.
+Replace graduated taxes, most welfare benefits, and the minimum wage with a Citizen’s Dividend and the wage gradient between rich and poor nations is reduced, while still maintaining a middle class society.
 The reduced wage gradient would reduce immigration pressure to something more manageable.
-Those who would truly earn more by crossing borders could do so, but they wouldn’t be entitled to the dividend of the wealthier nation.
+Those who would earn significantly more by crossing borders could do so, but they wouldn’t be entitled to the dividend of the wealthier nation.

 I used income tax in my example, but a Citizen’s Dividend could be funded from other taxes such as sales, excise, tariffs, property, etc. Georgists, of course, would favor land and natural resource use taxes to fund such a dividend.blog comments powered by Disqus